lelea2/Algorithm/theory/web/javascript-question.md

 * delete operator DOES NOT affect local/or global variable
 * delete operator DOSE NOT delete prototype property.

+==> often has **unexpected behaviour** and can only be safely used to delete explicitly set properties on normal objects.

 DOES NOT delete local variable
 ```javascript
 var output = (function(x) {